 - the space closest to the main entrance on County Street

 - the space closest to the handicapped ramp at the rear of the building in the staff lot

-The main entrance of the building brings you into the first floor which has Customer Service, Reference, the Computer Learning Center and Help Desk, Friends Booksale and Literacy Office.
+The main entrance of the building brings you into the first floor which has Customer Service, Adult Services, Study Rooms, Classrooms A/B, Elizabeth Whitlow Computer Lab, and offices for Adult Education.

-The elevator with the blue door near the main entrance will take you to the lower level where the Ray Bradbury Room, the Children’s Department, the Early Learning Center (ELC), Rm4U, the North Shore Gas Adult Literacy Classroom, the Children’s Literacy Room and the Kevin Gorter Tutoring Room are located.
+The elevator with the blue door near the main entrance will take you to the lower level where the Ray Bradbury Room, the Children’s Department, the Early Learning Center (ELC), the Literacy Suite, and the Children’s Literacy Classroom are located.

 Assistive Technology Devices

 Browsealoud is a tool that makes websites more accessible through translation, screen reading, screen masking, screen enlargement, and other tools.
 Browsealoud’s assistive technology is available on the Library’s website by clicking the orange button in the lower-right corner of your screen.
 From inside the Library, you can use Browsealoud’s tools on any website!
 Click here for a video to help you learn how to use Browsealoud.

 The microfilm reader has enlargement capabilities for the microfilm being viewed.

 Responding to patron requests, the library acquired JAWS Screen Reading Software for the blind and visually impaired.
 JAWS reads aloud whatever appears on a PC screen, enabling those with vision loss to perform the same functions on a computer as a sighted person, from reading email to surfing the Net.